RVanVlietII/E-Commerce-SQL/README.md

 ## How to Run
 1) In CLI, use `mysql -u root -p` to login to mySQL
+2) Create your ``.env file` to store your mySQL db ('ecommerce_db'), username and password for access upon connecting to server.
-2) Use `source ./db/schema.sql;` to use database e-commerce
+3) Use `source ./db/schema.sql;` to use database e-commerce
-3) Use `npm run seed` to seed data
+4) Use `npm run seed` to seed data
-4) Use `npm start` to start the local application
+5) Use `npm start` to start the local application
-5) Use insomnia or similar application to connect to local url and use routes as listed to explore or add/delete/update to the store.
+6) Use insomnia or similar application to connect to local url and use routes as listed to explore or add/delete/update to the store.

 ## Routes